Shylag1073/takenotes/README.md

 # Website

-The URL of the GitHub repository is https://shylag1073.github.io/takenotes/
+The URL of the GitHub repository is https://shylag1073.github.io/takenotes/ Live webpage on heroku is https://blooming-taiga-68100.herokuapp.com/

 # Questions